huiannie/CSC205-TA-Watson/README.md

 Once the dialog script has been satisfactorily developed, its dialog_id may be saved manually in the `training/dialog_id` so that this dialog may be used permanently.

+### Additional notes

+When deploying this application to Bluemix, the application must have a unique URL.
+To ensure this, open the `manifest.yml` file and change the host entry from
+<em> host: csc205-TA-Watson </em>
+to
+<em> host: csc205-TA-Watson-<username> </em>
+or another other name before building and deploying the application.